Books by Dale Cameron Lowry

 Aaron Loreto can’t lay claim to being anything as sexy as a werewolf or bearman.
 Once in a blue moon, he turns into a raccoon.
 When he meets Philip MacRory, Aaron falls head over heels.
 Philip is hot, sweet, and open-minded about shifters, but Aaron’s still terrified to come clean… until a night of passion with Philip shows that Aaron’s not the only one keeping secrets.
 (This is a standalone short story.)

-On Mike’s fortieth birthday, his husband, Ken, takes him on vacation to Vancouver Island in Western Canada to celebrate.
-While Mike mourns his loss of youth, Ken encourages him to recapture it by bedding a gorgeous twenty-something man they encounter while hiking in Pacific Rim National Park.
-A night of no-holds-barred passion among the three men reveals a sizzling chemistry, and when Mike and Ken return home they find themselves longing to reconnect with the young Jason.
-Can what started as a one-night stand transform into a threesome that lasts?
-(This is a standalone short story.)
+On Mike’s fortieth birthday, his husband, Ken, takes him on vacation to Vancouver Island.
+While Mike mourns his loss of youth, Ken encourages him to recapture it by bedding a gorgeous younger man they encounter in Pacific Rim National Park.

 "What Marriage Is About"